 POST OP BUDDY SCHEME.

-This is a new service designed to provide support to those individuals undergoing reassignment surgery who will be returning home and needing day to day support during their recovery period.
+This is a befriending service designed to provide support to those individuals undergoing gender reassignment surgery who will be returning home and needing day to day support during their recovery period.

-A 'buddy' may offer collection from hospital, ensuring fresh laundry, a clean environment and food in the house so that you can relax and recover.
+A 'buddy' may offer daily phone support, visits to your home to ensure you have what you need at home and food in the house so that you can relax and recover.
 Essential shopping can be done, and daily visits can be made during those first few post op days when you need the reassurance of regular contact.
 You will also have the opportunity to chat about any concerns.

 Please note that our buddies are all volunteers from, or involved with, the trans community and are not medically trained.
-This is a homecare support service.
+This is a befriending at home support service.

 Trans Awareness Workshops.